 Purchase and Sale of a Business: Preliminary Agreements

-For the purpose of this series, we’ll refer to the party selling the company as the owner, and the party acquiring the company as the purchaser.
-If you read about these transactions in other blogs or articles you might find the selling party referred to as the target company and the acquiring party as the acquirer.
+In this post in the purchase and sale of a business series, we discuss the preliminary agreements the parties generally consider as part of the business purchase.
+We’ll refer to the party selling the company as the owner, and the party acquiring the company as the purchaser.
+If you read about these transactions in other blogs or articles you might also find the selling party referred to as the target company and the acquiring party as the acquirer.

 In the preliminary stages of the purchase and sale of a business there are a few primary concerns: (1) the owner wants to make sure that the potential purchaser is serious, (2) the owner wants to make sure the secrets of his or her business are not compromised, (3) the purchaser wants to make sure the owner is serious about selling the business, and (4) the purchaser wants to make sure he or she is able to obtain enough information about the owner’s company to fairly evaluate the opportunity.